RonSijm/RonSijm.Blazyload/README.md

   - [ ] Figure how to have something like an <OptionalComponent> so that we can load components based on whether or not a dll is loaded
   - [ ] Possibly make a Roslyn Analyzer that compile time checks if your config is remotely correct
   - [ ] Add a LazyLoad background qeueue, because there's no point to wait until a user clicks something, and then start loading dlls.
 If the app is somewhat idle, we can load dlls in the background
-  - [ ] Option to load the .dll.gz version, or to HEAD call to see what exists, and load the .dll.gz version if available.
+  - [ ] Option to load the .wasm.gz version, or to HEAD call to see what exists, and load the .wasm.gz version if available.
 Either though options or something.
 HEAD call might give more overhead than just yolo calling dlls

  ## TODOS before V1.x+: